contao/docs-archive/extending-contao4/bundle-dev/getting-started.md

     structure, a bundle class and a Composer definition.

- 2) Get familiar with [Composer][ComposerIntro] as this is the default way in Symfony to install bundles and manager their dependencies.
+ 2) Get familiar with [Composer][ComposerIntro] as this is the default way in Symfony to install bundles and manage their dependencies.

 ## Quick start for Contao 3 developers